Emmotes/ic_spoilers/docs/flint.md

     "id": 2800,
     "flavour_text": "",
     "description": {
-        "desc": "Until he takes damage in an area, Flint gains an Initiative stack whenever he attacks an enemy.
+        "desc": "Until he takes damage in an area, Flint gains $(if feat_assigned 2717)$stacks_per_hit Initiative stacks$(else)an Initiative stack$(fi) whenever he attacks an enemy.
 Once he has taken damage, Flint gains Follow-Through stacks when he attacks instead.
-The damage of Forged Bonds is increased by $amount% for each Follow-Through stack he has, stacking multiplicatively.
-The number of Follow-Through stacks can not exceed the number of Initiative stacks he has gained, and Initiative caps at $amount stacks.
+The damage of Forged Bonds is increased by $amount___3% for each Follow-Through stack he has, stacking multiplicatively.
+The number of Follow-Through stacks can not exceed the number of Initiative stacks he has gained, and Initiative caps at $max_stacks___2 stacks.
 Both stacks reset when changing areas or when Flint is moved in the formation or removed from it."
     },
     "effect_keys": [
         {
             "effect_string": "flint_take_the_initiative_handler",
+            "off_when_benched": true,
             "initiative_index": 1,
-            "follow_through_index": 2
+            "follow_through_index": 2,
+            "stacks_per_hit": 1
         },
         {
             "effect_string": "do_nothing,0",